 Editor’s Note: Doximity Medical Advisory Board member Felasfa Wodajo,

-(@OrthoOnc), is an orthopedic oncologist in metro Washington, DC
+MD (@OrthoOnc), is an orthopedic oncologist in metro Washington, DC

 and senior and mHealth editor at iMedicalApps.